 Shannon Hampton is the project coordinator at IOI-SA.
 She coordinates the IOI-SA Course in Ocean Governance for Africa that runs annually.
 She is passionate about responsible fisheries practice and helped initiate the IOI-SA’s Small-scale fisheries work in 2016.

 Shannon completed her PhD in a multidisciplinary study on small pelagic fish stock structure at the University of Cape Town.
-Her MSc, also at UCT, investigated the impact of flipper bands on African Penguins while her BSc (Hons) projects focused on invasive species.
-She was the field manager of a project to eradicate an invasive species of crab from Hout Bay Harbour.
+Her MSc, also at UCT, investigated the impact of flipper bands on African Penguins while her BSc (Hons) projects focused on inter-tidal invasive species.
+She was the field manager of a project to control the population of an invasive species of crab from Hout Bay Harbour.
 She also co-wrote the generic Industry Code of Conduct for Responsible Fishing in South Africa on contract for CapFish.
 She has spent time volunteering on the Namibian Dolphin Project in Luderitz and Walvis Bay.
 She enjoys tutoring students and environmental education and is hoping to expand the outreach work that IOI-SA does in schools in South Africa.